May 19, 2014

-SNOHOMISH COUNTY, Wash. –The Arlington City Council will be honored with a Healthy Communities Award from Snohomish Health District on the evening of November 3rd at the City Council meeting.
+SNOHOMISH COUNTY, Wash. - The Everett Housing Authority was honored with a Healthy Communities Award from Snohomish Health District on May 19.
 The award is presented to honor organizations that have adopted health promotion programs or policies that support healthy choices for the populations they serve or employ.

 Incorporated in 1959, the Snohomish Health District works for a safer and healthier community through disease prevention, health promotion, and protection from environmental threats.